 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-At Brixton Pet Health, our veterinary standards have been developed to focus on the health, safety, and happiness of your pet.
-We take pride in building strong relationships and providing quality veterinary care for your pets.
-For more than 20 years, Best Friends Total Pet Care has been delivering the very best in pet care, including veterinary and wellness services, boarding, grooming and training.
-Brixton Pet Health Center is the newest and premier addition to the Best Friends family.
+At Brixton Pet Hospital & Resort, our veterinary standards have been developed to focus on the health, safety, and happiness of your pet.
+We take pride in building strong relationships and providing quality veterinary care, wellness services, boarding, grooming, and training for your pets.
 We are here to care for your pet during sickness and health and offer a variety of options to enhance this care.

 Our Veterinary Services include:

-Appropriate, life style based vaccination is an important cornerstone to a healthy pet.
+Appropriate, lifestyle-based vaccination is an important cornerstone of a healthy pet.
 We can help determine which vaccines are appropriate for your pet and help you manage a schedule to always keep them up to date.

-Brixton Pet Health has a large well equipped state of the art surgical operatory with the latest in anesthesia monitoring equipment to provide the best quality of care while your pet is under general anesthesia.
-Common surgical procedures like spays, neuters, and mass removals, as well as many other advanced surgical procedures can be performed at our hospital.
+Brixton Pet Hospital & Resort has a large well-equipped surgical operatory with the latest in anesthesia monitoring equipment to provide the best quality of care while your pet is under general anesthesia.
+Common surgical procedures like spays, neuters, and mass removals, as well as many other advanced surgical procedures, can be performed at our hospital.
 We have a strict anesthesia protocol from beginning to end, which includes a complete physical exam and blood work before anesthesia.
-During anesthesia your pet will be provided with heat support, have an intravenous catheter placed to provide fluid therapy, and will be monitored very closely to assess heart rate and rhythm, respiration, oxygenation, blood pressure, and temperature.
-After anesthesia your pet is closely monitored in our recovery care area with appropriate pain assessment and pain management protocols.
+During anesthesia, your pet will be provided with heat support, have an intravenous catheter placed to provide fluid therapy, and will be monitored very closely to assess heart rate and rhythm, respiration, oxygenation, blood pressure, and temperature.
+After anesthesia, your pet is closely monitored in our recovery care area with appropriate pain assessment and pain management protocols.
 Your pet will be carefully monitored throughout the entire anesthetic episode and surgical procedure to ensure the upmost comfort and safety of your pet.

-We have state of the art diagnostic laboratory equipment in our hospital which provides immediate results that help us diagnose many diseases, and if needed, we have the ability to utilize a reputable outside diagnostic laboratory for more advanced testing.
-Brixton Pet Health also has digital radiology (x-rays), which allows us to immediately send radiographs out for consultation with a board certified radiologist if needed.
-We also have ultrasound as another diagnostic tool that can help us diagnose, locate and treat diseases internally.
-Having these various diagnostic options allow us to choose the most appropriate testing for your pet.
-Additionally, our doctors have access to and work closely with the board-certified doctors at Sugar Land Veterinary Specialists (a member of the Best Friends network) for more challenging medical, surgical, or diagnostic services such as MRI, CT scans, and more.
+We have a diagnostic laboratory equipment in our hospital which provides immediate results that help us diagnose many diseases, and if needed, we have the ability to utilize a reputable outside diagnostic laboratory for more advanced testing.
+We also have digital radiology (x-rays), which allows us to immediately send radiographs out for consultation with a board certified radiologist if needed, and an ultrasound as another diagnostic tool that can help us diagnose, locate, and treat diseases internally.
+Having these diagnostic options allow us to choose the most appropriate testing for your pet.
+Our doctors have access to and work closely with the board-certified doctors at Sugar Land Veterinary Specialists (a practice in the Lakefield Veterinary Group family) for more challenging medical, surgical, or diagnostic services such as MRI, CT scans, and more.

 Pets are considered “senior” past the age of 7 (larger breeds even earlier) and with this comes increased risk of disease.
 Annual or even bi-annual physical examinations, diagnostic testing such as blood work, chest radiographs, and more advanced diagnostics if needed, can help detect and identify potential diseases early so treatment planning can be done before the disease worsens.
 We offer a variety of care options that provide many of these services to allow your pets to age gracefully and keep them as healthy and comfortable as possible.